petersburgoffice/spreadra/README.md

-# Reverb Audio Plugin
+# Reverbix Audio Plugin

-A professional reverb audio plugin built with JUCE framework.
+A professional reverb audio plugin built with JUCE framework by SonicMakers.

 ## Features